 - “Boarding Card” means the document supplied after check-in enabling the Passenger to pass through control points and gain access to the aircraft;

 - “General Conditions of Carriage” means the whole of the provisions in this document running from article 1 to article 12 and including Annex 1;

-- “Charter Agreement” means the operation by which the contracting Carrier (Contracting Carrier) delegates to another Carrier (Operating Carrier) responsibility for performing all or part of the carriage.
-Also means the sales agreement by which any other Third parties (for example a tour operator or a travel agency) entrusts a Carrier with providing all or a part of the carriage;
+- “Charter Agreement” means the operation by which the Contracting Carrier delegates to another Carrier (Operating Carrier) responsibility for performing all or part of the carriage.
+Also means the sales agreement by which any other Third party (for example a tour operator or a travel agency) entrusts a Carrier with providing all or a part of the carriage;

 - “Contract of Carriage” means the representations and stipulations attached to the Ticket or the Itinerary-Receipt (electronic ticket receipt).
 The issuance of the Boarding Pass certifies that the Contract of Carriage has commenced for the part of the carriage concerned;

 - “Convention” means the Warsaw or Montreal Convention, whichever applies;

 - “Warsaw Convention” and “Montreal Convention” means the Convention for the Unification of Certain Rules relating to International Carriage by Air, the first signed at Warsaw on 12 October 1929, or as amended at The Hague on 29 September 1955; and the second signed at Montreal on 28 May 1999, depending on which of them applies;

 - “Flight Coupon” means the part of the Ticket which has the words “valid for carriage” printed on it.
 In the case of an Electronic Ticket, it means the Electronic Coupon indicating the places of departure and destination between which the Passenger is entitled to be carried;